Buddy119/DemoPortal/README.md

 Tavily API.
 Set a `SEARCH_API_KEY` in your `.env` file for this feature.

 Agent Mode now leverages **LangChain's AgentExecutor** to autonomously call MCP tools.
-Streaming responses are delivered over the existing WebSocket channel so tokens appear progressively in the chat UI.
+Streaming responses are delivered via a Server-Sent Events (SSE) endpoint so tokens appear progressively in the chat UI.

 ## Getting Started